pikonguwu/SEP_52/README.md

 The product backlog is made by Weijing He and Jiayue Ma.
 ## The prototype
 The prototype is made by Zhimu Zhou and Chen Chen.
+## Front-end interface and large model integration
+The front-end interface and large model integration are completed by Weiguang Wang.